 It goes almost without saying that all the preparations you can make, may not include elements of unintended surprise!
 A simple slip on an unfamiliar path; an unexpected burst of bad weather; a wrong turn without an updated trail map…can all lead to a day hike, that MIGHT turn to night, unexpectedly.
 This is where an extra source of dependable light becomes a life saver!

 Here is where you need to decide what type of flashlight might be more useful to you.
 This depends on the conditions you think you might run into, or those that you’re already familiar with.

-One of the features I would highly recommend having on a hiking flashlight, is emergency signalling.
+One of the features I highly recommend having on a hiking flashlight, is emergency signaling.
 This comes in the form of either SOS or ‘beacon’.
 Some lights features both, and just about all of the recommendations below will have one form of it or another.

 Batteries: Your light can operate on ANY of these battery types;

 - AA alkaline 1.5 volt (single or double)